swatson-phillips/GT-CS-1331/LessonPlans/2021-09-15_LessonPlan.md

 ## else(Parallel Activity)
 - Let's find the highest number of pets any student in the class has owned at 1 time. (pass a sheet of paper around while we talk about Enums)
 - Parallel data processing/decomposition, how can we make this better?
 Let's find the max number of countries any student has lived in?
+This time each row will have their own piece of paper and once complete the TAs will coordinate the row comparision at the end.
+Each row is like a thread or process.
 - What if one processing "thread" needs something from another?
 - Overhead with performing processing in parallel
 - Speedup: Speedup(n) = T(1)/T(n)